dixonliang/haskell_probability/README.md

 fromFreqs [(Lose, 62.5%),(Win, 37.5%)]
 ```

 So we can conclude that with the additional door, the contestant should switch to one of the two other doors if given the choice.
 The switching to one of the two other doors will increase the contestant's chances of winning by 12.5%.
+More doors can be added in the same way.

 ## Coin Flip